Pinnacle Grain Free canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-Fiber (estimated dry matter content) = 11.5%
+Fiber (estimated dry matter content) = 6.8%

 |Estimated Nutrient Content|

-|Dry Matter Basis||33%||29%||31%|
+|Dry Matter Basis||34%||30%||28%|

-|Calorie Weighted Basis||25%||53%||23%|
+|Calorie Weighted Basis||25%||53%||21%|

-The first ingredient in this dog food is trout.
-Trout is a marine and freshwater fish naturally high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.
+The first ingredient in this dog food is salmon.
+Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The eighth ingredient lists flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.